RainingClouds/how-we-work/PROJECT_UNDERSTANDING.md

 In the first week, we have a 30-40 minutes hangout call to understand different aspects about the product like Finalizing features for MVP, Approaches to the problem, Technical possibilities, design patterns, User experience etc.

 # User's View

-We believe in understanding user's perspectives towards the problem.
+We believe in understanding target user's perspective towards the problem.
 We ask our clients to give a set of 5 ideal users for the product.
-We schedule a call or One on One meeting with each one of them.
-We prepare detailed questions around product to  user psyche, usability and discovery of the product.
+Before that, We prepare detailed questionnaire around problem the product is trying to solve.
+We schedule a Call or One on One meeting with them.
+We ask them the questions to understand user psyche, usability and discovery aspect of the product.
+We do record user interviews for future reference.

+Goal of the stage:

+1. Understand users point of view towards problem.

+Activities
+1. Create a